 Always wear your oven gloves when handling these things.

 Cleaning them is super easy.
 Soak in water or place them under running water.

-Enameled cast iron should not be used in temperature above 400°F. Pizza must bake at about 425°F.
+Enameled cast iron should not be used in temperatures above 400°F. Since pizza must bake at about 425°F.

 These withstand a higher temperature, but we recommend not going beyond 500°F.